hakim-bouazzaoui/francais-futur-apprendre/IMPROVEMENTS.md

 ## Overview

-This document outlines the planned improvements for the App Naturalisation project, focusing on enhancing code quality, testing, performance, and developer experience.
+This document outlines the planned improvements for the App Citoyenneté project, focusing on enhancing code quality, testing, performance, and developer experience.

 ```mermaid
 graph TD